roadapathy/mesa-kernel-build-guide/Linux_Kernel_Build_Guide.md

 Use this build command instead of the one above if you want to push the Kernel further toward performance.

-Using -fno-stack-protector is not a good idea on a Linux Kernel.
-This was added for performance-driven, gaming systems.

-Change "custom" to whatever name you want to give to your Kernel and it will be appended but do not use numbers (1,2,3, etc).

-In this example, Kernel modules are compiled with -O3 as some will include the GPU drivers (exception being Nvidia ones).

 ```bash
 CFLAGS="-O2 -march=native -mtune=native -fno-stack-protector -fomit-frame-pointer -fno-plt -g0" \
 RUSTFLAGS="-C opt-level=2 -C target-cpu=native" \